 Let’s face it: Amino acids are crucial to pretty much every aspect of health.
 These compounds are the building blocks of proteins, which make up our skin, hair and muscles and perform a variety of functions in the body.
 When it comes to health, though, some amino acids, like L-carnitine and glycine, stand out from the rest.

 Found only in small amounts in certain foods like beef, fish and chicken, it’s safe to say that many of us aren’t getting enough L-carnitine in our diets.
-Fortunately, it’s also available in capsule, liquid or injectable form to help supply a quick and concentrated dose of carnitine.
+Fortunately, it’s also available in capsule, liquid or injection form to help supply a quick and concentrated dose of carnitine.

 This superstar supplement has been shown to do everything from enhance athletic performance to bring fat burning to the next level.
 Here’s what you need to know about this important amino acid and what it can do for you.

 Carnitine is a type of amino acid that benefits energy levels by transporting fatty acids into the mitochondria where they can be burned up and used as fuel.
 For this reason, many take carnitine as a weight loss supplement to help bump up fat burning.

 Carnitine occurs in two forms, or isomers: L-carnitine and D-carnitine.
 L-carnitine is the active form that plays a role in energy metabolism and production.
 It is produced within the body, but it can also be taken as a supplement or found in many different protein foods as well.
 In supplement form, it’s available as a capsule, liquid or even injectable.

 A deficiency in carnitine can be caused by an inadequate intake, excess loss through diarrhea or dialysis, liver disorders, the use of certain medications, and some genetic disorders.

 Additionally, because it is primarily found in animal products, vegans and vegetarians are at a higher risk of deficiency.